tkaden4/haskell-church-encodings/README.md

 ## RankNTypes

 This is my final attempt and has worked for every church encoding I have attempted so far.
-I translated all of the encodings from the [chuch encoding](https://en.wikipedia.org/wiki/Church_encoding) wikipedia page.
+I translated all of the encodings from the [church encoding](https://en.wikipedia.org/wiki/Church_encoding) wikipedia page.

 So far I've translated church booleans, church boolean operators, church conditionals, church comparison operators, church numerals (natural numbers), church arithmetic operators (for natural numbers), church lists, church 2-tuples, church integers, loops with the y-combinator, and church arithmetic operators (for integers) less the exponential and factorial operators.